rackerlabs/docs-cloud-orchestration/api-docs/getting-started/examples/update-stack-lb.rst

 In this section you update your stack by adding a load balancer to use with the two servers.

-  1. Make a copy of your **servers-with-lb.template** from the previous section and name the copy **servers-with-lb-add.template**.
+  1. Make a copy of the ``servers-with-lb.template`` file from the previous section, and name the copy ``servers-with-lb-add.template``.

-  2. Add the load balancer to your **servers-with-lb-add.template** file by adding the highlighted text in the following example.
+  2. Add the load balancer to the ``servers-with-lb-add.template`` file by adding the highlighted text in the following example.

 .. code::